janlauber/one-click/docs/decisions/0003-tech-stack.md

   - The reason for using Figma is that you can create and iterate on mockups very quickly.
 Also you can share the mockups with other people and get feedback.
 - Sveltekit (Frontend): <https://kit.svelte.dev/>
   - We will use Sveltekit for the frontend, because it we got good experiences and boilerplate laying around.
 Also it is very easy to use and has a lot of features.
+  - We will use TailwindCSS and Flowbite-Svelte for the styling of the application.
 - Pocketbase / Golang (Backend): <https://pocketbase.io>
   - For the backend we will use Pocketbase and extend it with hooks written in Golang.
 Pocketbase can function as a standalone backend with a database and authentication.
 - Github (Version Control): <https://github.com>